eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 5. Click on Process Keywords.

-KWFinder
+KWFinder screenshot.

 Did you know…

 Many products sold in New Zealand – or overseas – use different naming schemes or branding.
-It’s worth checking whether your products go by a different name, and whether anyone in your target market – or region – is using them!
+It’s worth checking whether your products go by a different name, and whether anyone in your target market – or region – is using them.
 If your competitors aren’t?
 That’s an easy win for you!

 Look for niche terms with commercial intent